 Now that we have seen how the text of the Qur'an evolved through the introduction of diacritics and signs, we can take a look at a real example of how Qur'anic verse 4:34 appeared in the early days after Prophet Muhammad's death.
 The following manuscript of verse 4:34 was discovered in Yemen in 1972.
 It has been traced back to the 1st century of Hijra13).
 We can see how there are no vocalisation signs or short vowels present at all.
 It should be realised that the Qur'an was revealed to Prophet Muhammad without those additional diacritics and it was left with us in the simplest form.
 Since the vocalisation signs relate to a vocal / oral transmission of the pronunciation / recitation of the Qur'an written years later, there is no guarantee of their reliability because they don't form part of the original text.
 Therefore, the addition of vocalisation signs later do not provide support for interpreting or not interpreting the Qur'an in a certain way.
 In the manuscript below, verse 4:34 has been outlined in green and the word with root Da-Ra-Ba اضرب has been outlined in red.
 Notice how they are the individual letters only written in the basic form:

-The use of the diacritics and vocalisation signs emerged as a gradual process, initially involving the use of red dots, then black dots and slanting dashes.
+The use of these diacritics and vocalisation signs emerged as a gradual process, initially involving red dots, then black dots, then slanting dashes.
 The increasing insertion of these signs into the Qur'an did not avoid opposition in the early days, both among the religious circles and people of a literary background.
 The following is from the book 'Linguistics in the Middle Ages Phonetic Studies in Early Islam'15):

 Sources suggest that significant changes in the form of diacritics were added to the Qur'an in the ninth to tenth century (CE), two centuries after prophet Muhammad's death.
 Until then, many manuscripts of the Qur'an comprised mainly of a 'skeleton' of consonantal letters without short vowels and vocalisation signs.
 This is highlighted in the following excerpt from 'The Qur'an: An Encyclopedia'16)